I7RANK/binary_trees/README.md

 10. Depth:  Write a function that measures the depth of a node in a binary tree
 11. Size: Write a function that measures the size of a binary tree
 12. Leaves: Write a function that counts the leaves in a binary tree
+13. Nodes:  Write a function that counts the nodes with at least 1 child in a binary tree
+14. Balance factor: Write a function that measures the balance factor of a binary tree